toddbadams/code-challenges/functional/README.md

 ## Function honesty

-A function should convey about the possible input and resultant output.
-It always honors its signature.
+A function should always honour its signature and convey intent about the possible input and resultant output.
 Let's look at an example function that is not honest:

 ``` csharp
     private static string ConvertToBasicFormat(string time)